lapope1/Spectrum-Craze-landing-page/README.md

 ## About the Project

 Our Portfolio Project is a captivating and engaging game called "Spectrum Craze."
 In this colorful puzzle game, players are tasked with matching clusters of pigments to earn points and complete various objectives.
-It's a delightful and addictive experience that offers hours of entertainment.
+It's a delightful and addictive experience that offers hours of enjoyable entertainment.

 ### Key Features